Foreign relations of India: History

+Post-Cold War

 The end of the Cold War significantly affected India's foreign policy, as it did for much of the world.
 The country now seeks to strengthen its diplomatic and economic ties with the United States, the European Union trading bloc, Japan, Israel, Mexico, and Brazil.
 India has also forged close ties with the member states of the Association of Southeast Asian Nations, the African Union, the Arab League and Iran.

-Though India continues to have a military relationship with Russia, Israel has emerged as India's second largest military partner while India has built a strong strategic partnership with the United States.
+Though India continues to have a military relationship with Russia, Israel has emerged as India's second-largest military partner while India has built a strong strategic partnership with the United States.
 The foreign policy of Narendra Modi indicated a shift towards focusing on the Asian region and, more broadly, trade deals.

 Policy

 India's foreign policy has always regarded the concept of neighbourhood as one of widening concentric circles, around a central axis of historical and cultural commonalities.

 As many as 44 million people of Indian origin live and work abroad and constitute an important link with the mother country.
-An important role of India's foreign policy has been to ensure their welfare and wellbeing within the framework of the laws of the country where they live.
+An important role of India's foreign policy has been to ensure their welfare and well-being within the framework of the laws of the country where they live.